codetoomuch/formIsValid/README.md

 	> [ false, { fieldError: 'Fields can't be empty', emailError: 'Email must be in proper format'} ]

+Then you can use array destructuring to get values, to use in form to give errrors on form submit.

+	> const [ formValid, formMessage ] = formValidated;

+	> console.log(formValid) // false;
+	> console.log(formMessage) // { fieldError: 'Fields can't be empty, emailError: 'Email must be in proper format' }

 # Author

 Written by @codetoomuch, you can find me on github/twitter, if you find